magnesj/ResInsight/docs/ReservoirViews.md

 ![]({{ site.baseurl }}/images/ViewTree.png)

-Each item has a set of properties that can be editied in the **Property Editor**.
+Each item has a set of properties that can be edited in the **Property Editor**.

 Several views can be added to the same case by right-clicking the case or a view and select **New View**.
 You can also **Copy** and then **Paste** a view into a Case.
 All the settings are then copied to the new view.